opengeogroep/safetymaps-onboard/README.md

 Path: `/forward/<forward-path>` (GET and POST supported)
 Command line config:
-- `-forward-url \<url\>`: The URL to safetymaps server to forward the request to
+- `-forward-url <url>` The URL to safetymaps server to forward the request to
-- `-store-dir \<dir\>`: The directory to store requests to be forwarded
+- `-store-dir <dir>` The directory to store requests to be forwarded, default `var/store`
-- `-save-forwarded`: Keep forwarded requests in "forwarded" subdirectory in store-dir Configuring safetymaps fullscreen, support module:
+- `-save-forwarded` Keep forwarded requests in `forwarded` subdirectory in store-dir
+Configuring safetymaps fullscreen, support module:
 ```
 if(!dbkjs.options.urls) {